MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-disabled.md

 # Code 22 - CM_PROB_DISABLED

-This function is reserved for system use.

-The device is disabled.
+This Device Manager error message indicates that the device is disabled.

 ## Error Code